Han-Yuan-Med/MIMIC-IV-ICU-Cleaning-Python/README.md

 ## Citation
 If you use MIMIC-IV Preprocessing in a scientific publication, we would appreciate citations to the following paper.

-Yuan H, Ahmed A, Kang L, Miao C, Wu Y. An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models. arXiv.
+Yuan H, Ahmed A, Wu Y. An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models. arXiv.
 2022. https:XXX.

 ## Contact
 - Han Yuan (Email: <yuanhannku@163.com>)